ihorhalyskiy/Planetarium_Service_API/README.md

-# 🌌 Planetarium Management System 🌌
+# 🌌 Planetarium Service System 🌌

 Welcome to the **Planetarium Service Api**!
 🚀 This project is designed to manage astronomy shows, planetarium domes, show sessions, reservations, and tickets.